-I’ve never heard anything this good for this price.
-An excellent headphone overall, and the successor to the K551.
-It fixes the K551’s biggest shortcomings: it’s smaller and more attractive, with removable cables, more controlled bass, and far less sweatiness.
-It’s not uncomfortable by any means, but it’s not nearly as comfortable as the K551, which is a shame in an otherwise near-perfect headphone.
+I’ve never heard anything this good for this price except the K551, which sounds slightly better.
+It fixes the K551’s biggest shortcomings: it’s smaller and more attractive, with removable cables and far less earpad sweatiness.
+But it’s not as comfortable as the K551.

 - AKG K551: $260

 Very similar to the K545, but with more comfortable (although much sweatier) earpads, a non-removable cable, and a slightly more refined sound.
-Its amazing comfort and sound come very close to open headphones.
+Its amazing comfort and sound come very close to open headphones, including being a bit light on the bass.
 The extra comfort over the K545 is substantial, but it’s also far less suited for portable use due to the huge earcups and non-replaceable cable.

 - PSB M4U 1: $250

-This was famously The Wirecutter’s pick, but it’s far from universal: it’s a great choice for fans of laid-back sound, but if you like clarity and detail, it’s boring and a bit flat.
-It also barely qualifies for this review since its (awful) clicker is only 1-button, but at least you can replace the cable.
+This was famously The Wirecutter’s pick.
+It’s a great choice for fans of laid-back sound, but if you like clarity and detail, it sounds boring and a bit flat.
+It’s not well suited to portable use, but it’s very good for long-term comfort at a desk.

 - KEF M500: $250

 Surprisingly good sound and comfort for an on-ear headphone — good over-ears sound and feel significantly better, but you won’t find anything better that’s this small.
 And they’re practical: they isolate sound more than average (both ways), the earcups can fold either inward or flat, the materials are high-quality, they’re stylish, and their cables are removable.
 My only complaint is the squishy buttons on the remote.
-If you’re looking for a small, stylish on-ear, stop here.
+If you’re looking for a small, stylish on-ear and don’t mind a bit of muffled treble, stop here.

 - Master & Dynamic MH40: $400

 A stylish, decent sounding, moderately comfortable alternative to people seeking H6-level fashion and materials with more bass.
-Like the H6, its sound isn’t worth its price, but it’s better than a lot of headphones out there.
+Its sound isn’t worth its price, but it’s better than a lot of headphones out there.